 Colin Kaepernick has pathway back to NFL thanks to XFL: report

-Colin Kaepernick made it known last week he's ready to return to the NFL at the drop of a hat -- or helmet -- after posting a video on social media of himself working out, pointing out to potential suitors that he has been doing so for the last three years.
+Colin Kaepernick made it known last week he's ready to return to the NFL at the drop of a hat – or helmet – after posting a video on social media of himself training in a gym, pointing out to potential suitors that he has been doing so for the last three years.

-Now it's emerged the former San Francisco 49ers quarterback’s path back to the NFL may reportedly get some help from Vince McMahon’s planned 2020 XFL reboot.
+Now it's emerged the former San Francisco 49ers quarterback’s path back to the NFL may get some help from Vince McMahon’s planned 2020 XFL reboot.

 CLICK HERE FOR MORE SPORTS COVERAGE